Your Feedback

 Figure 4.
 Energy indices of Angola

-The share of renewable energy in electricity production in Angola is about 1.6%, and in 2017 the country was 131st out of 170 countries selected for consideration.
+The share of renewable energy in electricity production in Angola is about 0.4%, and in 2022.

 In terms of electricity consumption per capita, the country is 173rd in the world; however, for the indicator of combination of electricity production-consumption, Angola is 90th in the ranked list of 216 countries.